 This election brought out so many deep fears and anxieties that need to be addressed.
 Several of my close friends dove off the deep end into various internal neurosis and disillusionment with society.
 Projecting your problems into a binary (let’s be real, Gary Johnson & Jill Stein) election is no substitute for self-nurturing.
 Give your mind the peace it deserves and don’t let the Internet dictate how you feel.
 You only get one vote every four years, but you only get one life.

 Stop going into Us vs. Them mode.
 Are you Americans first, or Democrats and Republicans?
 Never blindly support any party and always cast a cautionary support for those in power.
 Don’t let the liberal and conservative extremities make you forget how large the middle really is, or how much you have in common.

 Think of the political horseshoe.
 Most of us swing around moderate, yet we listen to the radical left and radical right because they exaggerate some of our moral inclinations.
 Then you have the extreme left and right loonies that are much closer to each other than they are to the moderate.

 That was fun, let’s do it again sometime.

 Don’t indulge your election disappointment or victorious gluttony on social media.
-Channel your political fervor and disappointment into ways that benefits the world, your community, your family, your friends, and yourself.
-Technically, your vote counted for roughly 0.000000001 of the election, yet you can change the quality someone’s entire week with a simple gesture of kindness, your life by devoting more energy to yourself, or your bank account by getting to work.
+Channel your political fervor and disappointment into ways that benefit the world, your community, your family, your friends, and yourself.
+Technically, your vote counted for roughly 0.000000001 of the election, yet you can change your life by devoting more energy to yourself, the quality someone’s entire week with a simple gesture of kindness, or your bank account by getting to work.